lightning/bolts/04-onion-routing.md

 received.
 If the AMP is paying an invoice, this also allows the sender to securely overpay an invoice, for instance, if the invoice's `amount` is unspecified.
-If the AMP is spontaneous, this allows the sender to communicate the exact value to be received in a end-to-end authenticated manner, preventing certain classes of attacks where intermediaries can steal up to the overpaid amount.
+If the AMP is spontaneous, this allows the sender to communicate the exact value to be received in an end-to-end authenticated manner, preventing certain classes of attacks where intermediaries can steal up to the overpaid amount.